samueljamesbell/tf-lstm-lm/README.md

 # tf-lstm-lm
-A Tensorflow implementation of a undirectional, multilayer LSTM language model, loosely following Zaremba et al., 2014 [1].
+A Tensorflow implementation of a unidirectional, multilayer LSTM language model, loosely following Zaremba et al., 2014 [1].

 After training a model, it can be used to annotate text with